AntoninRousset/terminal-applications/README.md

-# terminal-desktop-applications
+# terminal-applications
-Solve the Terminal=True issue of .desktop application file, which does not open a terminal at all.
+Workaround of the bug that prevents desktop files to launch a terminal with Terminal=true